 Ferries to Bainbridge Island depart from the Seattle Ferry Terminal in downtown and the ride takes roughly 35 minutes.
 Find current ferry schedules here and calculate the fares for this route here.
 It’s also possible to get back to Seattle without taking the ferry.
 The drive will take you along the Kitsap Peninsula, across the Narrows Bridge in Tacoma, and back to Seattle via Interstate 5.

 Whidbey Island has activities for nature enthusiasts and history buffs alike.
-We started our day on the north side of the island, then made our way back down to the ferry so we didn’t have to backtrack.
-First up is Deception Pass State Park, where the North Beach provides the best view of the iconic bridge.
-For a quieter hiking experience, explore the Ala Spit County Park Trail, a lesser-known trail that avoids crowds.
+It’s recommended to start your day on the north side of the island, then made our way back down to the ferry to avoid backtracking.
+First up is Deception Pass State Park (North Beach provides the best view of the iconic bridge).
+For a quieter hiking experience, explore the Ala Spit County Park Trail.

 At Ebey’s Landing, head to the Bluff Trail where you’ll hike to spectacular views to the west.
-This popular trail can get busy during the summer months, so consider visiting in fall or spring for a quieter experience.
-If you happen to visit during the busier season, there are still a ton of other trails to explore to lower the impact on the beautiful parks.
-At Fort Casey State Park, you get a glimpse into the past.
+Tip: This popular trail can get busy during the summer months, so consider visiting in fall or spring for a quieter experience.
+If you happen to visit during the busier season, there are still a ton of other trails to explore.
+At Fort Casey Historical State Park, you get a glimpse into the past.
 The fort was active up until the mid-1940s.

 Getting to Whidbey Island from Seattle